arsya371/prenivdlapp-cli/README.md

 - **Apple Music Downloader** - Download tracks (MP3) and cover images from Apple Music
 - **YouTube Downloader** - Download videos and audio from YouTube with format selection (video with audio, video only, audio only)
 - **CapCut Downloader** - Download videos from CapCut with quality options (HD No Watermark, No Watermark, Watermark)
+- **Bluesky Downloader** - Download images and videos from Bluesky posts
 - **Beautiful CLI Interface** - Colorful output with ASCII art banner and custom prompt
 - **Interactive Mode** - User-friendly prompts and selections
 - **Fast Downloads** - Efficient downloading with progress indicators